Building mental toughness is hard.

-The key to success isn’t found in intensity but rather in consistency.
-Most people fail because they come out of the gate too hard, burn out, and quit to early – and the research is backing this up.
+The key to success isn’t found in intensity but in consistency.
+Most people fail because they come out of the gate too hard, burn out, and quit too early – and the research is backing this up.
 It is now being shown that mental toughness is an ongoing process – built through repeated efforts and exposure to challenges over time.

 - Super strict diets that are depriving and boring won’t get it done.

-- 90 minute workouts that you can’t recover from won’t get it done.
+- 90-minute workouts that you can’t recover from won’t get it done.

 It’s the one small thing you can do today that is going to help you with this.

 So what are some small things you can do right now that can help you build some mental toughness?